General Inquiry Email

 The City of Hamilton will:

-- Once we process the application we will send you a copy of the notice.
+- Send you a copy of the notice.
 You must insert the notice into the sleeve on the sign.

 You will need to:

-Once you submit your application, a public hearing will be set when the application has been reviewed and deemed complete.
+Once you submit your application, a public hearing will be set within 30 days of the date of submission.